VivekSuryavanshi03/NLP/README.md

 Welcome to my NLP playlist, where we dive deep into the fascinating world of Natural Language Processing.
 Whether you're just getting started or looking to refine your skills, this playlist has you covered with all the foundational concepts and practical techniques:

-- **Tokenization & Lemmatization**: Break down and normalize text with precision.
+- <big>Tokenization & Lemmatization</big>: Break down and normalize text with precision.: Break down and normalize text with precision.
 - **Text-Preprocessing-Stopwords**: Clean and prepare data for optimal performance.
 - **Parts of Speech Tagging**: Understand the grammar behind the text.
 - **One-Hot Encoding & Bag of Words (BOW)**: Transform text into powerful vectors.